Chovot HaLevavot: Divine providence

 Trust in God forms the title and the subject of the fourth "gate", "Sha'ar HaBitachon."
-Greater than the magical power of the alchemist who creates treasures of gold by his art is the power of trust in God, says Bahya; for he alone who confides in God is independent and satisfied with what he has, and enjoys rest and peace without envying anyone.
+Greater than the magical power of the alchemist who creates treasures of gold by his art is the power of trust in God, says ibn Paquda; for he alone who confides in God is independent and satisfied with what he has, and enjoys rest and peace without envying anyone.
 Yet only God, whose wisdom and goodness comprise all times and all circumstances, can be implicitly confided in, or God provides for all His creatures out of true love and with the full knowledge of what is good for each.

 Particularly, does God provide for man in a manner that unfolds his faculties more and more by new wants and cares, trials and hardships that test and strengthen his powers of body and Soul?
 Confidence in God, however, should not prevent man from seeking the means of livelihood by pursuing a trade, nor must it lead him to expose his life to perils.
 Particularly, suicide is a crime often resulting from a lack of confidence in an all-wise Providence.

 Likewise, is it folly to put too much trust in wealth and those who own great fortunes?
-All that the world offers will disappoint man in the end; for this reason, the Saints and the Prophets of old often fled their family circles and comfortable homes to lead a life of seclusion devoted to God only.
+All that the world offers will disappoint man in the end; for this reason, the Saints and the Prophets of old often fled their family circles and comfortable homes to lead a life of seclusion devoted solely to God.

 Immortality of the Soul

-Bahya here dwells at length on the hope of immortality, which, in contradistinction to the popular belief in bodily resurrection, he finds intentionally alluded to only here and there in the Scriptures.
+Ibn Paquda here dwells at length on the hope of immortality, which, in contradistinction to the popular belief in bodily resurrection, he finds intentionally alluded to only here and there in the Scriptures.

-For Bahya, the belief in immortality is purely spiritual, as expressed in Zech. iii.
+For ibn Paquda, the belief in immortality is purely spiritual, as expressed in Zech. iii.
 7, "I give thee places among these that stand by."

 Hypocrisy and skepticism

 Sincerity of purpose is the theme treated in the fifth "gate", called "Yihud ha-Ma'aseh" (Consecration of Action to God); literally, "Unification of Action."

-According to Bahya, nothing is more repulsive to the pious Soul than the hypocrite.
-Bahya regarded skepticism as the chief means of seducing people to Hypocrisy and all other sins.
-At first, says Bahya, the seducer will cast into man's heart doubt concerning immortality to offer a welcome excuse for sensualism, and, should he fail, he will awaken doubt concerning God and divine worship or revelation.
+According to ibn Paquda, nothing is more repulsive to the pious Soul than the hypocrite.
+Ibn Paquda regarded skepticism as the chief means of seducing people to Hypocrisy and all other sins.
+At first, says ibn Paquda, the seducer will cast doubt into man's heart concerning immortality, offering a welcome excuse for sensualism, and, should he fail, he will awaken doubt concerning God and divine worship or revelation.
 Not succeeding therein, he will endeavour to show the lack of justice in this world and deny the existence of an afterlife; and, finally, he will deny the value of every thought that does not redound to bodily welfare.
 Therefore, man must exercise continual vigilance regarding the purity of his actions.